auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     This re-derivation process means that at every 128th round, computing a single cracking attempt is very nearly as expensive as the work that it took to create that intermediate state.
-The only caveat is that most of the last half-round key-expansion does not need to be computed per cracking attempt, which is a negligible amount of work in context.
+The only advantage to an intermediate-state cracker is that the last half-round key expansion does not need to be computed, which in context is a negligible amount of work per guess.

-    This extended plaintext salting process also means that the suggested number of PHKDF rounds was halved, which themselves are now one SHA256 block less expensive.
+    This extended plaintext salting process also means that the suggested number of PHKDF rounds was halved, which themselves are now one SHA256 block less expensive than they were in the old version.

     Thus assuming a short domain tag (less than 20 bytes) and the suggested cost parameters, the G3P version 2 spends approximately one third of